AI Summary

 Bottom line

-Anthropic has built the most technically sophisticated API billing system in the consumer AI market — prompt caching, Batch API, and per-model token pricing combine to give enterprise developers more cost-optimization levers than any competitor.
-The Claude Sonnet price anchor ($3/$15) has held flat across four model generations while performance has improved, creating the strongest developer cost-predictability story in the API market.
-The gaps are real: a restricted free tier that hurts top-of-funnel adoption, fully opaque enterprise pricing, and prompt caching that requires developer effort to activate.
-But for sophisticated engineering teams building production AI applications with large context, Anthropic’s combination of 200K context across all models, 90% caching discounts, and safety-first positioning makes it the most compelling alternative to OpenAI for enterprise workloads.
+Anthropic has built the most technically sophisticated API billing system in the consumer AI market — prompt caching, Batch API, per-model token pricing, and now a session-runtime meter and CCU marketplace billing combine to give enterprise developers more cost-optimization levers than any competitor.
+The Claude Sonnet price anchor ($3/$15) has held flat across four model generations while performance improved, and Sonnet 5’s July 2026 introductory $2/$10 (through August 31, reverting to $3/$15) moved the price down rather than up — the strongest developer cost-predictability story in the API market.
+The gaps are real and growing: a restricted free tier that hurts top-of-funnel adoption, fully opaque enterprise pricing, prompt caching that requires developer effort to activate, and a fast-multiplying SKU surface (Fable/Mythos flagship band, Fast mode, Managed Agents, AWS/Azure CCU) that is starting to tax buyers’ ability to model total cost.
+But for sophisticated engineering teams building production AI applications with large context, Anthropic’s combination of 1M context on the production tiers, 90% caching discounts, and safety-first positioning makes it the most compelling alternative to OpenAI for enterprise workloads.

 Browse the full pricing blueprint to compare Anthropic against OpenAI, DeepSeek, and other AI platforms.